ethankong113/text-mask-addons-only/README.md

 # Text Mask Addons

+NOTE: This is a fork from [text-mask library](https://github.com/text-mask/text-mask) with the addons subdirectory only.

 These addons are ready-to-use pipes and masks that can be used with Text Mask.

 ## Installation